tronprotocol/protocol/base_protocol/Discover.md

 The discover initiator starts by picking `Kademlia.ALPHA` closest nodes to the target it knows of.
 The initiator then sends concurrent [FindNeighbours] messages to those nodes.
 The recursive step, the initiator resends FindNeighbours to nodes it has learned about from previous queries.
-Of the `k` nodes the initiator has heard of closest to the target, it picks `α` that it has not yet queried and resends [FindNode] to them.
+Of the `k` nodes the initiator has heard of closest to the target, it picks `Kademlia.ALPHA` that it has not yet queried and resends [FindNode] to them.
 Nodes that fail to respond quickly are removed from consideration until and unless they do respond.